 Munich's restaurant conversation tends to cluster around a handful of well-documented addresses: the grand-occasion rooms of Tantris, the creative tasting menus at JAN, the cross-cultural precision of Tohru in der Schreiberei, or the institution-within-an-institution format at Alois - Dallmayr Fine Dining.
 These venues operate in a recognisable register: formal, credentialled, priced at the upper end of the city's range.
 What sits outside that conversation is often harder to map but sometimes more telling about where a city's dining culture is actually moving.

-Bodhi, at Ligsalzstraße 23 in the Westend district, occupies one of those harder-to-map positions.
+Bodhi is a vegan Bavarian comfort food restaurant at Ligsalzstraße 23 in Munich's Westend district.
 The Westend is not a neighbourhood that trades on dining prestige.
 South and west of the Theresienwiese, it has historically been a working-class quarter with a dense immigrant population and a food culture shaped more by utility than occasion.
 Over the past decade, incremental gentrification has brought independent operators into the area without fully erasing that character.
 The result is a neighbourhood where a restaurant's physical container, its relationship to the street and the surrounding block, carries more communicative weight than a Michelin listing or a famous postcode.

 In German fine-dining rooms from Schwarzwaldstube in Baiersbronn to Aqua in Wolfsburg, the physical environment tends to signal category membership before a single plate arrives.
 Room proportions, acoustic treatment, table spacing, lighting temperature: these are not incidental choices but coordinated arguments about where a venue sits in the hierarchy.
 A broader European comparison holds the same logic, from Vendôme in Bergisch Gladbach to Le Bernardin in New York City, where the dining room architecture does substantial work in establishing expectation before the food does.